Parameter Encoding and Decoding

 0x0000000000000000000000000000000000000000000000000000000000000123

-• The offset of the second dynamic parameter: For uint32[], since the array length is unknown,first use the offset to occupy the place, and the offset records the number of bytes at the starting position of this parameter.
-Before the formal encoding of this uint32 parameter, there are: the encoding of the first parameter uint (32 bytes), the offset of the second parameter uint32[] (32 bytes), and the encoding of the third parameter bytes10 (32 words) section), the offset of the fourth parameter bytes (32 bytes), therefore, the start bytes of the value encoding should be 128, which is 0x80, and the encoding result is:
+The offset of the second dynamic parameter: For uint32[], since the array length is unknown, the offset is first used to occupy the place, and the offset will record the number of bytes at the starting position of this parameter.
+Before the formal encoding of this uint32 parameter, there are: the encoding of the first parameter uint (32 bytes), the offset of the second parameter uint32[] (32 bytes), the encoding of the third parameter bytes10 (32 words) section), and the offset of the fourth parameter bytes (32 bytes).
+Therefore, the start bytes of the value encoding should be 128, which is 0x80, and the encoding result is:

 0x0000000000000000000000000000000000000000000000000000000000000080

-• The value encoding of second dynamic parameter : an array [0x456, 0x789] is passed to uint32[].
+The value encoding of the second dynamic parameter: An array [0x456, 0x789] is passed to uint32[].
 For dynamic parameters, first record its length, which is 0x2, and then encode the value.
 The encoding result of this parameter is:

-• The third static parameter encoding: "1234567890" is a static bytes10 parameter, convert it to hex format and pad with 0, the result is:
+The third static parameter encoding: "1234567890" is a static bytes10 parameter.
+Convert it to the hex format and pad with 0, and the result is:

 0x3132333435363738393000000000000000000000000000000000000000000000

-All parameters are encoded, and the final data is
+All parameters are encoded, the final data is:

 After understanding the ABI encoding rules, you can use the ABI rules to encode and decode parameters in the code.
-The TRON community provides many SDKs or libraries for developers to use.
-Some SDKs have already encapsulated the encoding and decoding of parameters.
-You can call it directly, such as trident-java.
-The following will use trident-java SDK and JavaScript libraries to illustrate how to encode and decode parameters in code.
+The TRON community provides many SDKs and libraries for developers.
+Some SDKs have already encapsulated the encoding and decoding of parameters and you can call them directly, such as trident-java.
+The following section will use a Trident-Java SDK and JavaScript libraries to illustrate how to encode and decode parameters in code.

 Parameter Encoding

-We take the transfer function in USDT contract as an example:
+We take the transfer function in the USDT contract as an example:

 function transfer(address to, uint256 value) public returns (bool);